stephanh42/hyperbolic/README.md

 ![Tiling for Von Dyck group with p = 7, q = 3](tiling73.png)

-In case the only words you understood in above description are ``for'' and ``some'', here is the basic idea.
+In case the only words you understood in above description are "for" and "some", here is the basic idea.

 The [hyperbolic plane](https://en.wikipedia.org/wiki/Hyperbolic_geometry) is a form of non-Euclidian space.
 It's a space with a uniform